neverfap-deluxe/nfd-api/content/articles/INTRO-why-am-i-a-porn-addict.md

 Understandably, it is an instinctive human response to ask why.

-But when we do it excessively, it serves no purpose and it becomes a literally bottleneck in terms of our ability to process and produce information.
+But when we do it excessively, it serves no purpose and it becomes a literal bottleneck in terms of affecting our ability to process and produce information.

-{{< hr3 "Which is to say that asking why is great for creating an initial assessment, however beyond that it becomes nothing more than a pointless burden." >}}
+{{< hr3 "Which is to say that asking why is great for creating an initial assessment, however beyond that it becomes nothing more than a harmful burden." >}}

 If we look at something like learning to play basketball, it's clear there are a number of key skills we must learn.